 If you are filing your tax return or paying your federal taxes electronically, a valid employer identification number (EIN)

-will not be processed.
+be processed.
 This may result in penalties.

 Electronic funds withdrawal (EFW).